billchurch/webssh2/README.md

 Just keep in mind that there is no intention to ensure compatability with Node < v14

 # Instructions
+The instructions previously showed cloning directly from main, while normally safe may include "work in progress".
+It's recommended that after you clone, you switch to a particular tag.

 To install:

+1. Clone to a location somewhere

+2. Switch to the `current` tag or choose a particular [release](releases/) tag

-1. Clone to a location somewhere and then `cd app` and `npm install --production`.
+3. `cd app` and `npm install --production`.
 If you want to develop and rebuild javascript and other files utilize `npm install` instead.

-2. If desired, edit app/config.json to change the listener to your liking.
+4. If desired, edit app/config.json to change the listener to your liking.
 There are also some default options which may be definied for a few of the variables.

-3. Run `npm start`
+5. Run `npm start`

-4. Fire up a browser, navigate to IP/port of your choice and specify a host (https isn't used here because it's assumed it will be off-loaded to some sort of proxy):
+6. Fire up a browser, navigate to IP/port of your choice and specify a host (https isn't used here because it's assumed it will be off-loaded to some sort of proxy):

 http://localhost:2222/ssh/host/127.0.0.1